Real1tyy/Prisma-Calendar/docs-site/docs/features/time-tracker.md

 **Controls**:
 - **▶ start**: Begin tracking, fills Start Date.
 Starts both the total timer and session timer.
+- **▶ start new**: (After stopping) Start a completely new tracking session with a fresh start time.
 - **⏸ break**: Pause productive time and start tracking break time.
 The total timer continues, but the session timer pauses and the current break timer starts.
-- **▶ resume**: End break and resume productive time.
+- **▶ resume** (during break): End break and resume productive time.
 The current break time is added to total break time, and the session timer restarts from zero.
+- **▶ resume** (after stop): Continue tracking from where you left off without resetting the start time.
+Perfect for resuming work after interruptions while maintaining accurate time tracking.
 - **⏹ stop**: End session, fills End Date and Break field.
 Stops all timers and saves the accumulated break time.
 - **− minimize**: Save modal state, continue tracking internally.
 Restore via "Restore minimized event modal" command

+## Resume After Stopping

+**How it works**:
+1. Click **⏹ stop** - the timer stops and fills the End Date field
+2. The **▶ resume** button appears alongside **▶ start new** buttons
+3. Click **▶ resume** to continue tracking from where you left off
+4. The start time remains unchanged, and the timer continues accumulating time accurately

+**Difference from Break**:
+- **Break** (⏸): Pauses the timer but keeps it in an active state.
+The total timer continues running.
+Best for short breaks during active work.
+- **Resume** (after stop): Restarts the timer after it has been completely stopped.
+The end time was filled, but you want to continue.
+Best for resuming work after interruptions.

 ## Minimize & Auto-Save